ibexa/documentation-developer/docs/content_management/field_types/type_and_value.md

 ## Extensibility points

-Some field types require additional processing, for example a field type storing a binary file, or one having more complex settings or validator configuration.
+Some field types require additional processing, for example a field type storing a binary file, or one having more complex settings, or validator configuration.
 For this purpose specific implementations of an abstract class `Ibexa\Contracts\Rest\FieldTypeProcessor` are used.

 This class provides the following methods: